The Member Onboarding Playbook: First 90 Days That Create Lifelong Members

 The Toronto Athletic Club, one of Canada’s most enduring private athletic institutions, has developed a pre-arrival protocol that pairs each incoming member with a Member Ambassador — an existing member of similar age, professional background, or family situation selected from a volunteer cohort of roughly forty individuals.
 The Ambassador reaches out before the new member’s first visit, meets them at the door on arrival day, and maintains informal contact over the subsequent thirty days.
 According to the club’s internal membership reporting, new members who participated in the Ambassador program used club facilities an average of 3.4 times more frequently in their first month than those who did not, and rated their sense of belonging 41% higher on the club’s post-onboarding survey.

 If the first thirty days are about orientation, the second are about activation.
 This is the window in which clubs must move new members from passive presence to active participation — and it requires intentionality because most members will not seek out programming on their own initiative.
-Research from the CMAA’s Member Experience Task Force found that 54% of members who lapsed within their first year cited “never really finding their place” as a primary reason, despite reporting satisfaction with the club’s facilities and staff.
+Lapsed members consistently cite a failure to connect socially rather than dissatisfaction with facilities or staff.
 The programming existed; the bridge between new member and programming did not.

 The Griffin Club Los Angeles has built this philosophy into the architecture of its new member integration program with notable results.
 The Griffin Club — a full-service lifestyle club with fitness, sports, dining, and family programming — assigns each new member a personalized experience calendar for their first sixty days, developed in conversation with the member during their intake interview.
 Members who completed at least six experiences from the calendar within their first sixty days had a first-year renewal rate of 94%, compared to a club-wide first-year renewal rate of 79%.

 By the third month, a well-onboarded member should be experiencing something that no amount of amenity investment can manufacture: genuine social belonging.
 The sixty-to-ninety-day window is also when clubs can begin converting satisfied members into active advocates.
-Industry-wide data confirms that member referrals remain the single most effective membership acquisition channel for private clubs, with referred members joining at conversion rates 3.2 times higher than cold inquiries.
+Member referrals remain the single most effective membership acquisition channel for private clubs, with referred members joining at substantially higher rates than cold inquiries — a dynamic that makes every well-onboarded member a potential source of future membership growth.

 A closing touchpoint at the ninety-day mark is essential and frequently overlooked.
 A formal check-in — ideally a brief one-on-one conversation with the membership director, not merely a survey — communicates that the club cares, surfaces friction before it calcifies into dissatisfaction, and provides a natural moment to enroll the member in committees, ambassador programs, or affinity groups.